Healing Journey of a Wellness Coach

 Lakehead to Long Island

-I chose Hofstra University because New York City and the surrounding areas were so different than what I was used to.
+I chose Hofstra University.
+New York City and the surrounding areas were different from what I was used to.
 I sure was right!
 Long Island was a BIG shock to my small-town-girl, empathic, highly sensitive system.
-During my freshman year, my issues amplified.
+During my first year, my issues amplified.
 I got the nearly full-ride golf scholarship and even won my first Division One tournament, but it felt like my health and body were breaking down.
-My normal routine of working harder and doing more was becoming increasingly draining, ineffective, and unsustainable.
+My routine of working harder and doing more was becoming increasingly draining, ineffective, and unsustainable.

 Cali to Owie